P06A8

 1. 1

-Retrieve all stored DTCs and freeze frame data with a scan tool.
+Retrieve all stored DTCs and freeze frame data, noting any companion sensor codes.

 2. 2